ardata-fr/mschart/README.md

 time making it easy for me to follow and reproduce.
 The more time you spend on making the bug report coherent, the more time I can dedicate to investigate the bug as opposed to the bug report.

-### Contributing to the package development

-A great way to start is to contribute an example or improve the documentation.

-If you want to submit a Pull Request to integrate functions of yours, please provide:

-  - the new function(s) with code and roxygen tags (with examples)
-  - a new section in the appropriate vignette that describes how to use the new function
-  - add corresponding tests in directory `tests/testthat`.

-By using rhub (run `rhub::check_for_cran()`), you will see if everything is ok.
-When submitted, the PR will be evaluated automatically on travis and appveyor and you will be able to see if something broke.